ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexes-list-view.markdown

    * These are the collections that are defined in the Map part of the index-definition.
    * Data from these collections documents is scanned and indexed.
    * A simple `Map-index` operates on a single collection while a `Multi-Map index` is defined with more than one collection.
-   * In the above example - Index _'Cities/Details'_ is a Multi-Map index operating on _'Companies, Employees, Orders, Suppliers'_ collections.
+   * In the above example - Index _'NamesIndex'_ is a Multi-Map index operating on _'Companies, Employees'_ collections.

 **3**. **Index State**